concur/developer.concur.com/quick-expense/index.markdown

 The Quick Expense web service gives developers the ability to easily create basic expenses without requiring any client or user specific Expense configuration data.
-Expense applications, such as Concur Expense or Concur Connect partner applications, can consume quick expenses, providing developers a way to create expense capture applications that are product independent.
-The Quick Expense format is designed to be an open expense format, allowing any developer who wants to work with expense data the chance to do so.
+Expense applications, such as Concur Expense or Concur Connect partner applications, can consume quick expenses, providing developers a way to create expense capture applications that are product independent.Â The Quick Expense format is designed to be an open expense format, allowing any developer who wants to work with expense data the chance to do so.

 The Quick Expense format uses the minimum required fields, so that expenses can be created with almost any amount of expense data.
 Optional fields allow the developer to capture any additional data that the user provides.
 New quick expenses are associated to either the OAuth consumer, or in the case the OAuth consumer is a Concur Expense user, the supplied Concur user ID.